wifinigel/wiperf/docs/README_Config.ini.md

 ### network_data_file

-(Advanced setting, do not change) This the file name for modes where data files are dumped locally and also provides the data source for network tests in remote data repositories (e.g. Splunk.
-InfluxDB)
+(Advanced setting, do not change) This the file name for modes where data files are dumped locally and also provides the data source for network tests in remote data repositories (e.g. Splunk, InfluxDB)

 Default setting:
 ```